-- (11) Marketing Time.
+(11) Marketing Time.
 Given property characteristics and current market conditions, the appraiser(s) should employ a reasonable marketing period.
-The report should detail existing market conditions and assumptions considered relevant. - (12) Photographs.
+The report should detail existing market conditions and assumptions considered relevant.

+(12) Photographs.
 Provide good quality color photographs of the subject Property (front, rear, and side elevations, on-site amenities, interior of typical Units if available).
 Photographs should be properly labeled.
 Photographs of the neighborhood, street scenes, and comparables should be included.
 An aerial photograph is desirable but not mandatory.

 (e) Additional Appraisal Concerns.
-The appraiser(s) must be aware of Department program rules and guidelines and the appraisal must include analysis of any impact to the subject's value.
+The appraiser(s) must be aware of the Department program rules and guidelines and the appraisal must include analysis of any impact to the subject's value.

-§10.305.
+§11.305.
 Environmental Site Assessment Rules and Guidelines.

 (a) General Provisions.
-The Environmental Site Assessments (ESA) prepared for the Department should be conducted and reported in conformity with the standards of the American Society for Testing and Materials.
-The initial report should conform with the Standard Practice for Environmental Site Assessments: Phase I Assessment Process (ASTM Standard Designation: E1527-05).
+The Environmental Site Assessments (ESA) prepared for the Department must be conducted and reported in conformity with the standards of the American Society for Testing and Materials ("ASTM").
+The initial report must conform with the Standard Practice for Environmental Site Assessments: Phase I Assessment Process (ASTM Standard Designation: E1527- 13 or any subsequent standards as published).
 Any subsequent reports should also conform to ASTM standards and such other recognized industry standards as a reasonable person would deem relevant in view of the Property's anticipated use for human habitation.
-The ESA shall be conducted by a Third Party environmental professional at the expense of the Applicant, and addressed to TDHCA as a User of the report (as defined by ASTM standards).
-Copies of reports provided to the Department which were commissioned by other financial institutions should address TDHCA as a co-recipient of the report, or letters from both the provider and the recipient of the report should be submitted extending reliance on the report to the Department.
-The ESA report should also include a statement that the person or company preparing the ESA report will not materially benefit from the Development in any other way than receiving a fee for performing the ESA, and that the fee is in no way contingent upon the outcome of the assessment.
+The ESA shall be conducted by a Third Party environmental professional at the expense of the Applicant, and addressed to the Department as a User of the report (as defined by ASTM standards).
+Copies of reports provided to the Department which were commissioned by other financial institutions must either address Texas Department of Housing and Community Affairs as a co-recipient of the report or letters from both the provider and the recipient of the report may be submitted extending reliance on the report to the Department.
+The ESA report must also include a statement that the person or company preparing the ESA report will not materially benefit from the Development in any other way than receiving a fee for performing the ESA, and that the fee is in no way contingent upon the outcome of the assessment.
+The report must also include the following statement, "all persons who have a property interest in this report hereby acknowledge that the Department may publish the full report on the Department's website, release the report in response to a request for public information and make other use of the report as authorized by law."
 The ESA report must contain a statement indicating the report preparer has read and understood the requirements of this section.